inbravo/travel/september-2019/README.md

 *	After spending some time at the monestry and talking a young monk about their meditation techniques, i left for next destination
 *	During the way arrived the dreaded Malling Nala, which is notorious for its deadly water flow
-*	Post Malling arrives famous loops which are breathtaking.
-Took a pause here and spend a lot of time here and kept starring the serenity
+*	After passing the Malling, arrives famous loops which are breathtaking.
+Took a pause here and kept starring the serenity and depth of nature

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190930_120415.jpg)

 *	After riding towards Tabo, arrived in village Chango.
-It has apple orchards and a monestry
+It has apple orchards and a monestry at a minor hight

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190930_123731.jpg)

 *	After spending some time in Chango and talking with local kids, headed towards Tabo village
 *	Tabo is famous for its old monestry and a heliport.
-I decided not to click pictures as its forbidden in monestry
+I decided not to click pictures as its forbidden in Tabo monestry
 *	Took pause at Tabo bridge and ate fresh apples from nearby orchard

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190930_144851.jpg)

-*	Immediately after passing the Tabo, come this long stretch passing through the beautiful mountains
+*	Immediately after passing the Tabo, come this long stretch, passing through the beautiful mountains
-*	Stopped again and sit on the road in state of complete thoughtlessness, realizing about how small is my existence in front of the nature
+*	Stopped again and while sitting on the road in state of complete thoughtlessness, realized about how small is my existence in front of the nature

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190930_150834.jpg)

-*	After spending some time here and there, arrived at Dhankar monestry
+*	After stopping and clicking pictures, arrived at Dhankar monestry
-*	Spend sometime in monestry premises clicking pictures and talking to fellow travelers
+*	Spend sometime in monestry premises, taking pictures and talking to fellow travelers

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190930_155955.jpg)

-*	Dhankar also has a heliport, enjoyed some time there and waved towards foreign riders, heading towards the monestry
+*	Dhankar also has a heliport, enjoyed some time there and waved towards riders, heading towards the monestry

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190930_162019.jpg)